RobinFrugte97/functional-programming/README.md

 The data I'm using comes from the API of [Netwerk digitaal erfgoed](https://www.netwerkdigitaalerfgoed.nl/), with my unique URL: https://api.data.netwerkdigitaalerfgoed.nl/datasets/ivo/NMVW/services/NMVW-08/sparql

+### NMVW data

+The NMVW is a collective of multiple museums.
+They have a large [collection](http://collectie.wereldculturen.nl/) of items, ranging from Japanese prints from the Edo era to all sorts of clothes from Indonesia.
+Every object in the collection is documented on their [site](http://collectie.wereldculturen.nl/).

+Most items have at least:

+- A title or name
+- An image showing the object
+- A date from when the object originates
+- A location from where the object originates
+- A discription about the object
+-

+### Used data

-I'm gathering data about all prints in Japan to then plot them on a map of Japan to see where in Japan most prints originate from.
+I'm gathering data about all objects in Japan to then plot them on a map of Japan to see where in Japan most objects originate from.

 I'm getting the following data:
-- Print name
+- Object name
-- The date the print was created
+- The date the object was created
 - The geographic location in longitude and latitude
-- The place name the print originates from
+- The place name the object originates from
-- The image of the print
+- The image of the object

-The query I'm using:
+The SPARQL query I'm using to retrieve the aforementioned data for my application:

 ```
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>